pulibrary/imagecat-rails/README.md

 During the initial launch, it may take longer for the server to boot up due to the configs being created.

 Navigate to `Computer` then `C:/inetpub/wwwroot/ImageCat` to access the legacy files.

-## Notes for copying images from staging server to puliiif-production bucket

-There are .tiff images that were extracted from the legacy server (`lib-dbserver.princeton.edu`) and placed into the `imagecat-staging` subdirectory `/var/tmp/imagecat`.

-For each disk, running `time ruby data/copy_images.rb /var/tmp/imagecat/disk_n_ s3://puliiif-production` allowed for the images to be copied over to the aws bucket in ~30-45 minutes per disk.

-You must launch this command from the `imagecat-staging` server as the deploy user.
-Running a tmux session for this command is optional, but recommended due to the amount of time each disk takes to transfer.

-If the disks list `pulsys` as the user instead of `deploy` change the permissions using `sudo chown -R deploy:deploy disk_n_` for the command to run without it being stopped because aws will not recongize the user credentials.

-During the copying process, there were also instances where an error occurred regarding not having enough space.
-This was due to the volume of space used that the copied images were accumulating.

-This blocker was remediated with `sudo rm -rf for_aws_sync` in the directories of the disks that had already been copied over to the aws bucket.
-This freed up space in the imagecat-staging server and allowed for continued copying of images.